Family Forests as a Natural Capital Endowment

 My family will be participating in this study by confidentially submitting information on recent timber harvests and other costs of management, as well as forest composition, goals and objectives.
 This project will collate all of this data from numerous forest owners, then produce a series of summarizing reports that will provide hard data that folks can use if they are considering changing their forest management practices, or want to better inform their current approach to conservation-based forest management.
 This will provide my family important information to guide our future forest management, and we’re happy to participate in a study that will benefit other folks like ourselves.

-If you are interested in participating in this study, or simply would like to know more, then check out this page on the NNRG website.
+If you are interested in this study, check out this page on the NNRG website.

 Leave a Reply